 Image Marketing Consultants specializes in creative content design and social media management for clients, regardless of industry or domain.
 If you are interested in learning more about how we can craft a branding, creative, or social media marketing strategy for your business, contact us!

-Public relations crises can be the death of business if not handled properly.
+A Public relations crisis can be the death of a business if not handled properly.
 Small incidents such as misspelled social media posts all the way to a scandal involving illicit activities can tarnish the reputation of a company in the public’s eye.

 Legally, companies must protect their customers.
 Socially, this duty expands beyond safeguarding their best interests to doing so in a way that maintains a positive brand image at all times.
 Small public relations incidents for businesses, if not handled swiftly and professionally, can cause a revenue-declining backlash that is hard to recover from.